chivalry/meta-python/README.md

 Uh-oh.
 That sounds like a new itch.

 This is me scratching that new itch.
 This is going to be the book/tutorial that I wish already existed.
-With that in mind, as I write this introduction, I don't know most of the topics I plan to have this book cover.
-I'm quite familiar with the first few sections, mostly because they are language-independent.
+With that in mind, as I write this introduction, I don't know most of the topics I plan to cover.
+I'm quite familiar with the first few sections, mostly because they are useful tools independent of Python.
 But the further down you get in the outline/table of contents, the less I know.
 So this will be, at least as I get to those later sections, part tutorial and part journal.

 With that in mind, the goal of this book is that by the time you finish reading it (and by the time I finish writing it), you and I will both be able to write a Python package for distribution that others can use with the existing Python community infrastructure.